 #2.
 School Shoes

 Your child will need school shoes for starting school.
 These should be sturdy, comfortable and support their feet well as they will be wearing them for anything from 5 to 10 hours daily.
-Check out the school shoe range from M&S.

-You may also enjoy – Top Tips for Buying School Shoes
+Don’t Miss Our Top Tips for Buying School Shoes

 #3.
 School Supplies